MicroLoan offers a long term solution to helping those living in poverty. Here we answer some FAQs about how we operate

 Commercial MFIs which run for profit are often guilty of not providing sufficient training and not vetting their clients before giving out loans.
-MFIs are often the only people who will lend to the poorest and most rural parts of the world.
-Dealing with this level of poverty has led to a misuse of spend of microloans.
+MFIs are often the only organisations will lend to the poorest and most rural parts of the world.
+Dealing with this level of poverty has led to a misuse of the spending of microloans.

 By “misuse” we mean spending the loans on day to day things like school fees, groceries and medicine.
 This has led to a public belief that microfinance is now more about unrestrained consumer lending rather than nurturing grass roots entrepreneurship.

 Aren’t microloans easy to get but hard to repay?

 Over-indebting borrowers is unacceptable under any circumstances, at MicroLoan Foundation we assess all loan applications to ensure that the loan size is right for each individual woman.